ClubInfoInsaT/take-a-guess/README.md

 ## Roadmap

-- Turn the website into (react-native) app
+- Turn the website into an app